4dn-dcic/atac-seq-pipeline/Benchmark.md

 | cost | ~$0.37 per GB fastq | $1.65 | ~$0.32 per GB fastq | $0.79 | $0.9 | ~$0.32 per GB fastq |

 * notes : `atac.bowtie2.cpu`= 4 is recommended because memory is fixed to 8GB and the maximum number of CPUs on AWS instances with 8GB mem is 4.
+* notes : we know from more runs involving much larger fastq file that memory doesn't increase with fastq size.

 ### Postaln (align-only=false, starting from tas) with a single biological replicate